 For flexible structures supported by vertical piles only, relatively large lateral deflection will occur when they are subjected to horizontal forces.
 Flexible structures are less capable of resisting berthing forces and therefore they may not be suitable for accommodating large vessels.
 Rigid structures usually consist of pairs of piles raking in opposite direction to form a truss to resist the horizontal forces.
-They are strong in resisting berthing forces and therefore they are strong in resisting berthing forces and therefore they can accommodate larger vessels than flexible structures.
+They are strong in resisting berthing forces and therefore they can accommodate larger vessels than flexible structures.